 Get your free copy of our Patient Information Pack, designed to help you feel confident when discussing treatment and care options with your medical team.Brain Tumour information pack

 Adult brain tumour treatments can include neurosurgery, radiotherapy and chemotherapy.

-If you have been diagnosed with a brain tumour, this can be a scary time.
+If you have been diagnosed with a brain tumour, it can be a scary time.
 You will be given lots of information by the doctors about various treatment options, which can be confusing and difficult to comprehend when you are in a state of shock.

-The types of surgery you may have and why surgery is not possible for everyone.
+Learn about the types of surgery you may have and why surgery is not possible for everyone.

-An alternative and controversial cancer therapy available in America.
+Get the facts about this alternative and controversial cancer therapy available in America.

 Discover why the use of this anti-depressant drug in treating brain tumours is much debated.

 We also have information on brain tumour treatments for children.